futureofcoding/futureofcoding.org/ideas.md

 * essay about why we should stop teaching for loops in favor of forEach loops and while loops (is this how python works already?)

+* essay about pg's lists are just numbers and numbers are just lists. what are core data structures?

 * essay about stop teaching sorting algorithms

 * essay about the flexbox block in cycle v2